davidshorter/azure-blueprints-pipeline-tasks/docs/product-docs/blueprint-extension-strategy.md

 # Azure Blueprint Extension for Azure Pipelines (product strategy)

 ## Vision

-To provide Azure Blueprint creation and management capabilities, from an Azure Pipeline, without requiring custom code.
+Provide Azure Blueprint creation and management capabilities, from an Azure Pipeline, without requiring custom code.

 ### Objectives

 Provide the necessary tooling for managing Azure Blueprints from within an Azure Pipeline.
 Using the Azure Blueprint extensions for Azure Pipelines, customers can store pipeline definitions in source control, create Azure blueprints from this source, and assign these blueprints using Azure blueprint specific pipeline tasks.
-These pipeline tasks function without the requirement of custom code.
+This extension functions without the requirement of custom code.

 ### Customer

-Cloud operators who are engaged in infrastructure and governance operations using continuous deployment with Azure Pipelines.
+Cloud operators and developers who are engaged in infrastructure and governance operations using continuous deployment with Azure Pipelines.

 ### Need

 The use of continuous deployment solutions is expanding to include infrastructure, policy, and other operations related tasks.

 Currently, Azure Blueprints have two interfaces, the Azure Portal and a PowerShell module.
 For customers to manage Azure Blueprints from an Azure Pipeline, code needs to be written and embedded using the Azure Blueprint PowerShell module and a generic Azure Pipeline task such as the task for PowerShell.
-This method requires comfort writing PowerShell scripts.
+This method requires the proper skills in writing PowerShell scripts.

-Providing a native Azure Pipeline activity for preforming Blueprint deployments enables anyone, regardless of scripting knowledge to build and use deployment pipelines that include Azure Blueprints.
+Providing a native Azure Pipeline activity for preforming Blueprint deployments enables anyone, regardless of scripting knowledge, to build and use deployment pipelines that include Azure Blueprints.

 ### Competiton and Differentiation

 Several governance-related extensions have been created for Azure Pipeline.
 Most of these are sourced from hobbyists and community members.
+This extension will be fully supported and updated by Microsoft full-time employees.

 ## Goals